youjin-c/unconference-2019-UnityML/README.md

 that you have followed the *Install Python and mlagents Package* section of the ML-Agents [Installation](Installation.md) instructions.

+### After training

+You can press Ctrl+C to stop the training, and your trained model will be at `models/<run-identifier>/<brain_name>.bytes` where `<brain_name>` is the name of the Brain corresponding to the model.
+This file corresponds to your model's latest checkpoint.
+You can now embed this trained model into your Learning Brain by following the steps below, which is similar to the steps described

+1. Drag your model file into `ML-Agents` to the `Project' window.
+2. Unlock the `Control` checkbox from `Academy` Gameobject.
+3. Select the  **3DBallLearning** Learning Brain from the Scene hierarchy.
+4. Drag the `<brain_name>.bytes` file from the Project window of the Editor to the **Model** placeholder in the **RollerBallBrain** inspector window.
+5. Press the :arrow_forward: button at the top of the Editor.

 [More Info](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Create-New.md)

 # References